aliyudindudu/DIMSum-Mobile-App/README.md

 -Copyright (c) 2025 Aliyudin Saptari

--All rights reserved.
+All rights reserved.

--You must obtain explicit permission from the author before cloning, copying, or redistributing this repository.
+You must obtain explicit permission from the author before cloning, copying, or redistributing this repository.
--Unauthorized use is prohibited.
+Unauthorized use is prohibited.

 ---